An Earth-sized planet like TRAPPIST-1e could have an atmosphere similar to Earth’s.

 Researchers have detected thousands of planets orbiting stars other than the Sun.
 The data show that these planets are even more varied than the planets and moons in our solar system.
 They range from small rocky planets a fraction of the size of Earth to large gas giants several times the size of Jupiter.
 Some orbit cool dwarf stars while others circle stars much hotter and more massive than the Sun.
 And like the objects in our solar system, they have a wide variety of compositions and structures.

 The transmission spectra shown here are models based on assumptions about the composition, temperature, and structure of the exoplanet’s atmosphere.
-In the future, scientists will compare actual data from observatories like the James Webb Space Telescope to the models to figure out which assumptions are correct and which are not.
+As observatories like the James Webb Space Telescope continue to operate, scientists will compare their data to the models to figure out which assumptions are correct and which are not.

 Quick Facts: Atmosphere